Jack Ruina

-Jack P. Ruina (August 19, 1923 – February 4, 2015) was a professor of electrical engineering at the Massachusetts Institute of Technology (MIT) from 1963 until 1997 and thereafter an MIT professor emeritus.
+Jack P. Ruina (August 19, 1923 – February 4, 2015) was an American electrical engineer of Polish descent who was a professor of electrical engineering at the Massachusetts Institute of Technology (MIT) from 1963 until 1997 and thereafter an MIT professor emeritus.
 From 1966 to 1970, he was also vice president for special laboratories at MIT.

+Ruina was born in Rypin, Poland in 1923, and emigrated to America three years later with his family.